SkipOPU: An FPGA-based Overlay Processor for Large Language Models with Dynamically Allocated Computation: Experiments

-As demonstrated in Table \ref{tab:perform_comp}, \textbf{SkipOPU} significantly outperforms competing designs in normalized throughput, and achieves $1.23\times-3.83\times$ improvement over effective bandwidth.
-This performance advantage is driven by two primary factors: the superior utilization of the HBM interface and our dynamic routing mechanism, which identifies and elides redundant computations for unimportant tokens and layers.
+This global performance advantage is driven by superior HBM interface utilization and our dynamic routing mechanism, which elides redundant computations and memory accesses for unimportant tokens and layers.
 Notably, while prior FPGA accelerators often report peak throughput under restricted decoding sequences, \textbf{SkipOPU} maintains its competitive performance even at a 1,024-token decode length.
-This scalability is a direct result of our KV-reuse mechanism and the KV-invariance buffer, which simultaneously reduce the HBM memory footprint and provide high aggregate bandwidth for sparse cache accesses.
+This scalability is a direct result of our KV-reuse mechanism and the KV-invariance buffer, which simultaneously reduces the HBM memory footprint and provides high aggregate bandwidth for sparse cache accesses.